projg2/gemato/README.rst

 Note that for the ``create`` command you always need to specify either a profile (via ``-p``) or at least a hash set (via ``-H``).

+Use the --timestamp option and a active gpg agent to create OpenPGP signed Manifests:

+    gemato create --hashes "SHA256 SHA512" --timestamp /path/

+This will create a new Manifest file in /path/ with a clearsign OpenPGP signature.

+Note that files that start with a dot are not included in the Manifest and are therefore neigher signed nor verified.

 Updating existing Manifests